margaretseiche/07072020-DayPlannerAndWeather/README.md

 I created a day planner with local storage to track daily tasks as well as weather forecasts.

 ## Methodologies
-I combined 2 previous projects --- a day planner and a weather search engine.
+I combined 2 previous projects --- a day planner (https://github.com/margaretseiche/06112020-DayPlanner2) and a weather search engine (https://github.com/margaretseiche/06182020-Weather).
 I combined them into one index file.
 To make the code less confusing, I left the style sheets and script files separate.

 I found a few spots with common names (like 'row') and changed them so that they would not interfere with each other.